-In her program of research, Dr. Godfrey examines how youth understand, justify, or reject systems of oppression and marginalization.
+In her program of research, Dr. Godfrey examines how people understand, justify, or reject systems of oppression and marginalization.
 Her scholarship integrates theoretical perspectives and empirical research from developmental, community and social psychology to understand and change:

 She examines how these issues play out in a wide variety of settings, including classrooms, out-of-school and community-based programs, welfare and anti-poverty settings, juvenile justice systems, and neighborhoods.
 She also takes an intersectional lens in her approach to these questions, examining how multiple forms of power, privilege and marginalization intersect to inform people’s responses to and enactment or disruption of inequity, and shape their development and well-being.